 Apart from the obvious difference i.e. that karate is Japanese and kungfu is Chinese, the most significant difference is probably that in karate, techniques tend to be more linear and emphasise power.
 In kungfu, movements tend to focus on flowing techniques, with less emphasis on power.
 The circular movements are often meant to be trapping sequences to hinder an opponent's movement before being hit or disabled.

 The basic principle of Aikido is to use the weight and momentum of the opponent to work against them.
 Other aspects of it also involve joint manipulation, sometimes quite violent, again mostly as a consequence of the attacker's own momentum.
 Joint manipulation works on the principle that when a joint such a shoulder or wrist is twisted, we are more than likely to want to move in the direction that minimises the pain.
-Karate on the other hand works on the principle that if you hit someone hard enough, in the right places, they won't be able to hit you back, and if you stop them from hitting you, it's less likely to hurt you.
+Karate on the other hand works on the principle that if you stop them from hitting you, it's less likely to hurt you.
+If that fails, then if you hit them back hard enough in the right places, they might be less inclined to hit you back again.
 Some karate styles incorporate some of the same principles that are used in Aikido.

 Karate is of Japanese/Okinawan origin.
 Taekwondo is Korean.
 Both are "kick and punch" martial arts.
 Taekwondo emphasises the kicking much more, and they have some incredibly impressive acrobatic kicks which may or may not be of practical use.
 While they have hand techniques, in my experience they rarely use them because of their fondness of kicks.
 They tend to give out black belts after a shorter training time than Kyokushin, and to much younger students.